-Finally, students may elect to use an alternative, "European Model" format for their dissertation.
-Under this format, students will include three publications with an overall Introduction and Discussion that integrates across the studies.
-A master's thesis cannot count as one of the three studies.
+Similar to the thesis, the acceptability of the breadth, depth and length of the written dissertation is decided by the faculty member and dissertation committee, in collaboration with the student.
+However, students may elect to use an alternative, "European Model" format for their dissertation.
+Under this format, students will include three publications (ready for submission or submitted) with an overall Introduction and Discussion that integrates across the studies.
+A Master's thesis cannot count as one of the three studies.
 All work must be conducted while the student is enrolled in the graduate program at UM.